jamesdae/slc-trips/README.md

 ## Why I Built This

-I wanted to learn how to utilize Google Maps Platform APIs, and how to have users interact with a map and custom markers based on changes made on a database.
+I wanted to learn how to utilize Google Maps Platform APIs, and how to have users interact with a map and custom markers based on changes made to a database.
 As a frequent visitor of the area who often encourages others to visit, I used a personalized list of recommendations as the foundation of this trip planning application.

 ## Live Demo

-Try the application live at [slctrips.com](https://slctrips.com)
+Try the application live at [slctrips.com](https://slctrips.com)!

 ## Technologies Used